FinlayMac/Unity-Simple-Controller-Vibration/README.md

  - Press the Test Sequence Button
  - The Controller should perform the vibration sequence
  - If your controller does not vibrate
-   - check its plugged in and on
+   - check it is plugged in and turned on
    - it might not have vibration support
    - your sequence might be empty
    - your parts in the sequence might have a duration of 0